dcm-project/dcm/taxonomy/README.md

 # Taxonomy of DCM

 This taxonomy of DCM achieves three key goals.
 First, it defines the top-level domains that distinguish the functions and roles of the DCM architecture.
 Next, it defines a specific vocabulary with the intent of enabling precision and clarity by eliminating ambiguity.
 Finally, an "anti-vocabulary" defines a list of ambiguous phrases and "weasel words" to avoid and recommends more specific terms to use instead.

 ## Top-level architectural domains

-The taxonomy defines the functional areas enabled by the DCM architectural as five top-level domains.
-Each domain maps a set of DCM services and resources defined by the architecture to the different roles and teams across an organization that experience them.
+The taxonomy defines the functional areas enabled by the DCM architectural as six top-level domains.
+Each domain maps a set of DCM capabilities defined by the architecture to the different roles and teams across an organization that experience them.

 The top-level domains are defined as follows:

+0. **Value** - The "zero domain" recognizes the business value achieved through the abstract capabilities enabled by the end-to-end architecture, for example, improved security and compliance, accelerated software deployments and cost saving thanks to reduced operational toil.
-1. **Developer Experience** - This domain delivers the Unified interface that Developers and Application Owners use to request and manage Services from DCM.
+1. **Application** - This domain delivers the Unified interface that Developers and Application Owners use to request and manage Services from DCM.
 It includes the Service Catalog listing the available Services.
 Multi-tenancy is experienced at this level.
 2. **Control Plane** - This is the central nervous system of DCM.
 It maintains the Unified API and Data Model including the inventory of Fulfilled Services.
 It also enforces authentication and role-based access control.
-3. **Orchestration & Automation** - This domain contains the code and workflows for provisioning and managing the Resources required to Fulfill Sefvice request.
-It provides the engines that execute requests from the Control Plane and translates those into API calls supported by specific Infrastructure Platforms hosted under the Composable Infrastructure domain.
+3. **Resource** - This domain contains the code and workflows for provisioning and managing the Resources required to Fulfill Service request.
+It provides the engines that execute requests from the Control Plane and translates those into API calls supported by specific Infrastructure Platforms hosted under the Data Center domain.
-4. **Composable Infrastructure** - This domain represents the physical and virtual assets in the data center.
-This is where the basic compute, storage and networking Resources are provisioned.
+4. **Data Center** - This domain represents the physical and virtual composable infrastructure in the data center.
+This is where the basic compute, storage and networking resources are provisioned.
 5. **Governance & FinOps** - This domain is the set of overarching requirements that ensure DCM operations are secure, compliant, and cost-effective.
 It encompasses policy management, real-time metrics, and cost allocation.

 Everything in the DCM architecture exists under one of these domains.